Do You Believe in Magic (album): Background

 In the early 1960s, John Sebastian and Zal Yanovsky were active in the folk-music scene in Greenwich Village, a neighborhood of New York City.
 The two first met on February 9, 1964, at a party held to watch the English rock band the Beatles make their American television debut on The Ed Sullivan Show.
-The two were greatly influenced by the Beatles' performance; Sebastian later recalled that they "were both aware of the fact that this commercial folk music model was about to change again, that the four-man band that actually played their own instruments and wrote their own songs was the thing."
+Both of them were greatly influenced by the Beatles' performance; Sebastian later recalled that they "were both aware of the fact that this commercial folk music model was about to change again, that the four-man band that actually played their own instruments and wrote their own songs was the thing."

 By 1964, Sebastian and Yanovsky were members of an early rock group, the Mugwumps.
 After it dissolved late in that year, they began planning to form their own group, which they envisioned as an electric jug band.
 In early 1965, they recruited the local rock musicians Steve Boone and Joe Butler to play bass guitar and drums, respectively.